phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## ToDo

 - What's missing
-    - Command classes (at least 3) + add description of them below
+    - Command classes (at least 3) + add description of them below.
+Or should we just describe how they should look and work?
 - Tests
-    - Add JSON helpers (research for something that will play with AsserJ nicely) and add JSON serialization tests
+    - Add JSON helpers (research for something that will play with AssertJ nicely) and add JSON serialization tests
     - Add Mockito if needed and mention in below
     - Add missing integration test for the resource
 - Various
     - Check if we use record classes correctly and where it can also be used
-    - Add meaningful healthcheck
+    - Add meaningful health-check
 - GitHub
     - Create "Phoenix Games" organization
     - Create repository `platform-team-backend-developer-trial-task`